Evian-Chen/OOP-Porjects-2024-NTUST/week1/readme.md

 For each test case, print “x hours y minutes and z seconds”, the value of x, y, z is described above.

 ## problem 3
+Write a program to display the following “*” pattern on the screen.

+## problem 4